Karim Lala: In popular culture

-During his peak, Lala frequently invited several personalities from Bollywood (Hindi film industry) to his daawats (parties) and Eid celebrations.
+During his peak, Lala frequently invited several personalities from Bollywood to his daawats (parties) and Eid celebrations.
 Many characters from Bollywood movies closely resemble Karim Lala and his mannerisms and accent.

 The 1973 movie, Zanjeer, the writer duo, Salim–Javed created a Pathan character called "Sher Khan" (played by actor Pran) whose mannerisms resembled Karim Lala.

 Widely considered to be the inspiration for the magnanimous crime lord Abdel Khader Khan in the 2003 bestselling novel Shantaram, Karim shares personal and behavioral similarities with the fictional mafia don.